realryanrogers/ryrov3/src/notes/Argylle.md

   - Catherine O'Hara
 Cinematography: George Richmond
 CoverURL: https://media.themoviedb.org/t/p/w300_and_h450_bestv2/95VlSEfLMqeX36UVcHJuNlWEpwf.jpg
-NoteSummary: Definitely a 'style over substance' movie, but the style is pretty darn good.
+NoteSummary: Definitely a 'style over substance' movie, but the style is pretty good.
 ---
 When I first saw the trailer, I was excited.
 I'm a fan of Matthew Vaughn's styling (for the most part).
 The early critic reviews, however, did a lot to simmer me down.
-After seeing it, however, I'm very confident in saying this is being over hated.
+But, after seeing it I'm very confident in saying this is being over hated.

 It's messy, and the story doesn't make the most sense, and some things get a little predictable.
 But, on the other hand, I think those negatives are something that helps the film be what it is.
 It's just a fun little spycraft action movie with some awesome set pieces.